fxfactorial/brozip/README.md

-Some compression tuning options are specific to the `Brotli` algorithm but all default to the settings used by Google, Look at the man page for all details, always accessible with `brozip --help`
+Some compression tuning options are specific to the `Brotli` algorithm but all default to the settings used by Google, Look at the man page for all details, accessible with either `man brozip` or `brozip --help`
 ![img](./man_page_brozip.gif)

 # Issues